 Furthermore, the specific objectives set by the programme shall also be pursued in line with the objective of promoting sustainable development, taking into account the UN Sustainable Development Goals, the Paris Agreement and the "do no significant harm" principle.
-Thus, at least 30% of the projects' financial allocation of the future programme is intended for achieving the climate objectives, as set out in article 6 CPR, Annex I CPR, recital 5 Interreg and 16,98% of the financial envelope is earmarked to biodiversity pursuant to the ambition set in recital 11 CPR
+Thus, at least 30% of the projects' financial allocation of the future programme is intended for achieving the climate objectives, as set out in article 6 CPR, Annex I CPR, recital 5 Interreg.